Seen from a motion picture

 Although primitive forms of picture or character writing first started appearing around 4,000 BC, it was the Sumerians (Mesopotamia or southern Iraq) that seem to be the first ones to have developed a practical form of writing that today is known as Cuneiform at or around 3,000 BC.
 And while pictographs (using pictures to portray whole words or concepts) were in use long before that, Cuneiform writing provided a means of recording specifics.
 Thus it can be said that written history began at that time.

 And one of the reasons that we know that Medical Cannabis was well in use lomg before written history is because so many civilizations (as soon as they obtain a written language), speak of it in their writings, in the past tense, as if it had already been in use for many hundreds of years before then.

 In order to continue, we first have to have a basic knowledge of Cuneiform.
-As can be seen by the table below, like many other forms of writing it too seemed to start out as a series of basic pictographs.
-In which one character equates to one word, but soon became (what is believed to be) earth's first written language.
+As can be seen by the table below, like many other forms of writing, it too seemed to start out as a series of basic pictographs.
+One in which each character equates to one word, but soon became (what is believed to be) earth's first written language.

 From Simple Pictographs to Syllabic Alphabet

 In order to simplify things; --- imagine yourself in a place without paper --- plenty of mud and water, but no paper.
 This kind of helps explain the very nature of cuneiform writing; literally wedge shapes on clay tablets.
 One can almost see how natural it would have been for a scribe to have simply taken a cut reed (many water reeds have naturally wedge-shaped stocks) and used it to imprint the delta-wedge unto the soft clay.